Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 ##### <a name="export"></a>Exportar

-Para exportar datos del propietario, el personal y los clientes de la empresa, use el portal de privacidad de Business Center.
-Vea [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8) (Exportar o eliminar datos de usuario mediante el portal de privacidad de Business Center).
+To export business owner, staff and customer data, use the Business center privacy portal.
+See [Export or delete user data using Business center privacy portal](https://support.office.com/article/export-or-delete-user-data-using-business-center-privacy-portal-eb48e2c1-4c91-4421-988d-5de497d1e8d8).

 ##### <a name="delete"></a>Eliminar

-Después de enviar una campaña por correo electrónico, un propietario de Connections no puede eliminar la campaña.
-Si hay algún borrador de campaña que quiera eliminar, podrá iniciar sesión en el panel Connections y eliminar los borradores de campaña.
+After a Connections owner sends an email campaign, they can't delete the campaign.
+If there are any draft campaigns they want to delete, they can sign in to the Connections dashboard and delete the draft campaigns.

 #### <a name="outlook-customer-manager"></a>Outlook Customer Manager